Supporting Products and links: Some of the links below may be affiliate links.

 Needlework guilds, clubs and groups.

-Links to pattern generators.
 Whether you want to create your own needlework design or you want to create a pattern from a photo, you will find some online and downloadable generators here.
+Some downloadable applications work on an iPhone or iPad.

 Need graph paper?
 Here are links to all types of printable graph paper.